-We all have different methods for writing and they all provide us with the same outcome – a well-thought-out essay!
-Some students write with strict plans and outline, others organize as they go.
-Regardless of whether you write from beginning to end in a straight shot or skip around in a hodgepodge until the essay is done, there are a few things that the essay-writer needs to keep in mind when figuring out your writing process.
+There are different methods for writing and they all provide us with the same outcome – a well-thought-out essay!
+Some students write with strict plans and outlines while others organize their thoughts as they go.
+Regardless of whether you write from beginning to end in a straight shot or skip around in a hodgepodge until the essay is done, there are a few things that the essay writer needs to keep in mind when figuring out your writing process.
 Here are a few essay dos and don’ts of essay writing – whether it be for a college application, a high school class, or a college paper!

-DO read over the prompt or syllabus carefully.
+DO read over the prompt or syllabus

-DON’T forget to look for formatting requirements.
+DON’T forget to look for formatting requirements

-It’s entirely possible that you might get through college using whatever essay formatting you used in high school.
+It is possible that you might get through college using whatever essay formatting you used in high school.
 MLA, APA, and Chicago-style are the most popular formats you’ll be introduced to if you haven’t been already.
 Almost all essays are the same in that they require a thesis and introduction, supporting ideas and paragraphs, and a conclusion to tie it all together.
-Some professors won’t care which one you use.
-Others will have font, spacing, and layout requirements, but nothing after that.
+Some professors won’t care which one you use while others will only read your writing if it is in their preferred format.
 It is important to make sure you follow those requirements, as they are easy points to receive and get deducted if you skip over them.
 If the syllabus doesn’t have clear formatting requirements, you can always ask your professor to ensure a high-quality piece of writing.

-DON’T be shy about asking for help.
+DON’T be shy about asking for help

-DO make sure to find a good place for you to write.
+DO make sure to find a good place for you to write

-DON’T take your time for granted.
+DON’T take your time for granted

 Sure, you have an entire semester to write that twenty-page essay.
 That’s plenty of time, right?
-The truth is, the semester will slip away faster than you would believe.
-It’s easy to think that those due dates are weeks away, but weeks fly by fast during college especially when you’re having fun.
-Make sure you give yourself the time to write a good essay, as well the time to go over it for mistakes.
-Professors can tell when students take the time to craft a good paper.
-Earn the respect–and the grade–for doing so.
+The truth is the semester will slip away faster than you would believe.
+It’s easy to think that those due dates are weeks away, but weeks go by fast during college especially when you’re having fun.
+Make sure you give yourself the time to write a good essay.
+As well, take the time to go over it for mistakes.
+Sometimes the hardest part about writing an essay is actually to start writing.